ozdemre/RoboND---FollowMe/README.md

 **Tensorflow Version:** For his project we used Tensorflow v1.2.1.
 However, there are significant changes on Tensorflow v2 which is currently used one.
-I had struggle to find the documentations for most of the functions we used as the links are outdated.
+I had struggle to find the documentations for most of the functions we used, as the links are outdated.
 As a future study I will try to grasp the changes on v2 and try to implement these steps again.

 **Overall:** Even though Neural Networks and Deep Learning was a completely new concept to me, I managed to build a well